sudoflux/bootstrap/README.md

   - python3
   - python3-pip
   - openssh-server (for remote access)
-  - avahi-daemon (for .local hostname resolution)
 - Clones your dotfiles repository
 - Sets up SSH keys for GitHub and general use
 - Configures SSH server for remote access
 - Adds machine hostname to SSH config for easy connections
+- Provides information for Ubiquiti UDM configuration

 ## Supported Operating Systems